electron/electron/docs/api/app.md

 ### `app.setUserActivity(type, userInfo)` _OS X_

 * `type` String - Uniquely identifies the activity.
 It's recommended to use a reverse-DNS string.
 * `userInfo` Object - App-specific state to store for use by another device.
   Currently only string data is supported.

 Creates an `NSUserActivity` and sets it as the current activity.
-The activity is eligible for [handoff](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/Handoff/HandoffFundamentals/HandoffFundamentals.html) to another device afterward.
+The activity is eligible for [handoff][handoff] to another device afterward.

 ### `app.getCurrentActivityType()` _OS X_